SmokinCaterpillar/blog/lsystems/lsystems.md

 I am a fan of self-organizing systems and complexity that can emerge from simple rules.
 Today I want to tell you about such a very simple system that can draw beautiful plant like structures.
 In the late sixties the Hungarian biologist Aristid Lindenmayer developed so called L-Systems (yes, L stands for his last name), a formal grammar to simulate plant growth and development.

 What is so special and fascinating about these L-Systems?
 Well, first of all, the underlying principles are relatively straightforward, yet they can yield very complex behavior; I'll give you some examples below, bear with me for a second, though.
-By the way, this phenomenon of simple rules leading to complex dynamics is often termed *Emergence* in science.
-Secondly, even the mathematically notation of these systems is easy to understand.
-In contrast to other *simple systems* like coupled differential equations.
+Secondly, even the mathematically notation of these systems is easy to understand (I swear, do not panic because I said math :-D); in contrast to other *simple systems* like coupled differential equations (yes, you are allowed to panic if you see coupled differential equations).

 ## The Basics of L-Systems: Meet the happy Turtle!